-Dehydrated pork taco and Mexican rice is a favorite in our easy-to-make and easy-to-prepare camping and backpacking meal series.
-It’s a delicious and hearty meal made with easy-to-find ingredients that we can easily dehydrate.
+Our dehydrated pork tacos with Mexican rice reconstitute into a tasty wrap or pita filling.
+These tacos are a favorite in our easy-to-make and prepare camping and backpacking meal series.
+It’s a hearty meal made with readily available ingredients that we can easily dehydrate.

 Dehydrated camping food recipes such as this one are easy to make and easy to prepare and cook on a single-burner camp stove.

-And don’t forget to bring a few packets of salsa to top it all off.
+Don’t forget to bring some salsa condiment packets to top it off.

 So, let’s get started.